aanthoonyy/ACME1-BC-fullStackApp/readme.md

 # Project Name

+ACME1-BC-fullStackApp

 ## Project summary

+Create website for Bloom Consulting

 ### One-sentence description of the project

-TODO: A 20-second elevator pitch of your project - its core idea summarized in one sentence.
+A desktop and mobile business website for Bloom Consulting

+Bloom Consulting's website will feature a responsive design optimized for both desktop and mobile, providing an efficient, user-friendly experience for external and internal customers through intuitive navigation, personalized content, quick access to support, fast loading times, and robust security measures.

 ### Additional information about the project

-TODO: Write a compelling/creative/informative project description / summary
+TODO: Write a compelling/creative/informative project description / summary The goal of ACME Consulting's partnership with WSU's Voiland College of Engineering is to create a corporate website that complies with WCAG, GDPR, and is responsive.
+In addition to giving students practical experience in full stack web development, the project gives ACME a platform to market its offerings, monitor client portal security, and track performance.
+Through this partnership, professional application and academic learning are connected, benefiting both ACME and the participating students.

 ## Installation

 ### Prerequisites

 TODO: List what a user needs to have installed before running the installation instructions below (e.g., git, which versions of Ruby/Rails)
+Web browser

 ### Add-ons

 TODO: List which add-ons are included in the project, and the purpose each add-on serves in your app.
+N/A

 ### Installation Steps

 TODO: Describe the installation process (making sure you mention `bundle install`).
 Instructions need to be such that a user can just copy/paste the commands to get things set up and running.
+N/A

 ## Functionality

 TODO: Write usage instructions.
 Structuring it as a walkthrough can help structure this section, and showcase your features.
+N/A

 ## Known Problems

 TODO: Describe any known issues, bugs, odd behaviors or code smells.
 Provide steps to reproduce the problem and/or name a file or a function where the problem lives.
+N/A

 ## Contributing